Getting Started Guide: 6 Best Practices for SaaS Management

 Below is a commonly used SaaS application lifecycle:

 - Mapped - a tool you know about, but that has not yet been classified to any of the below stages

 - In review - in process of assessing and reviewing the tool, including price, functionality, and security compliance

 - Managed - a sanctioned tool that has been reviewed and approved for internal use

-- Retire - a tool that must be closed and all user accounts revoked
+- Retired - a tool that must be removed from an organization's tech stack (only after revoking all user accounts)

-Once the list of applications and their lifecycle state has been established, you should map the actual users of each SaaS application and the frequency of their usage.
+Once you've completed your list of SaaS applications and their respective lifecycle stages, you should map the actual users of each application and the frequency of their usage.

 Mapping application usage serves multiple goals:

 Access management ensures that only relevant people have access to their respective systems.
 Not only does access management keep your data secure, but it also helps your organization meet privacy policies and compliance regulations.